 If you’re strapped for cash, using a credit card to buy a car may seem like a good solution.
 But if you can’t pay the credit card bill in full as soon as you receive it, it could cost you.
 Here are a few alternatives to consider.

 - Consider car financing.
 You’ll typically pay a lower interest rate on an auto loan than you will on a credit card.
 An online auto loan calculator can help you get a sense of how much interest you might pay on a car loan as well as what your monthly payments would be.
 Even if you have bad credit, there may be lenders who are willing to work with you.

 - Find a co-signer.
-If you’re worried you won’t be able to get an auto loan or that the interest rate will be too high, consider applying with a co-signer.
+If you’re worried you won’t be able to get an auto loan or that the interest rate will be too high, consider applying for a car with a co-signer.
 A co-signer who has good credit could help improve your chances of qualifying and getting a lower rate.

 - Use cash.
 You may not be able to buy the car of your dreams if you have to use cash.
 But saving up and buying a less expensive car you can afford is likely a better option than jeopardizing your financial health by using a credit card to buy a car you can’t afford.

 - Do a trade-in.
 If you already own a car, you might be able to trade it in and use the trade-in value for a down payment on a new car.

 It’s important to weigh the pros and cons of each payment option carefully before you buy your next car.
 If you decide to use a credit card to cover the car’s purchase price — or even just the down payment — make sure you have a plan to pay it off as quickly as possible to minimize interest charges.